traderX7/GettingData/README.md

 a) Read the necessary files into R and combined the train and test files of X, y and subject each.
 Confirmed if their dimensions are appropriate.

 b) y_file is activity data described in number.
-Replaced them with words which are corresponded to the number described in "activity_label.txt".
+Replaced them with words which are corresponded to the number described in "activity_labels.txt".

 c) made column names of features file more readable.
 For example, removed " () -" and replaced "mean" and "std" with "Mean" and "Std" respectively.
 Before that, changed "meanFreq" into "meaFreq" in order to not include them in "mean" extraction because "meanFreq" is different from "mean".